 Image source: pinterest.com

-Before you begin cooking, it helps to let the chicken rest at room temperature for around forty minutes.
+Let the chicken sit at room temperature for 30–40 minutes before cooking to promote even heat distribution and juicier meat.
 Allowing the chill to leave the chicken ensures more even cooking and a better final texture.
 While the chicken rests, prepare your vegetables.
 Peel the garlic cloves, slice the leeks into rounds and cut the carrots into thick, even sticks.
-These vegetables are the foundation of the broth, slowly breaking down as they simmer to create sweetness and depth.
+These vegetables form the base of the broth and slowly soften as they cook, adding natural sweetness and flavour.

 A heavy Dutch oven is essential here.
 An enameled cast-iron oval Dutch oven around twelve inches long is ideal, fitting the chicken neatly while leaving space for vegetables and liquid to circulate.
-Because different pots evaporate liquid at different rates, the recipe remains flexible and forgiving.
+Because pots vary, the recipe is flexible and does not require exact measurements.

 Browning the Chicken for Flavour